-- Fuel supply pressure to the fuel system inlet must be 8-16 in H2O (2-4 kPa). - If natural gas and vapor LPG supply pressure is higher than 16 in H2O (4 kPa) the packager must install a primary pressure regulator upstream of provided fuel system (not provided with system) to meet the above pressure requirements. - A 10-micron fuel filter with 99% efficiency is strongly recommended (not provided with system).
-Failure to properly filter the fuel may cause damage or plugging to fuel system components and void the warranty. - The following fuel filters are recommended:
+- If natural gas and vapor LPG supply pressure is higher than 16 inches H2O (4 kPa), the packager must install a primary pressure regulator upstream of provided fuel system (not provided with system) to meet these pressure requirements. - A 50-micron fuel filter with 99% efficiency is strongly recommended (not provided with system).
+Failure to properly filter the fuel may cause damage or plugging to fuel system components and void the warranty. - · The following fuel filters are recommended: